 It’s hard to imagine that this time last year Nordic walking in Eastville Park didn’t exist.
 Now there are 3 weekly Nordic walking classes there, plus Let’s Walk Bristol – now a team of 8 Nordic walking instructors – will shortly be starting classes in Netham Park, St George’s Park and Page Park, South Glos.
-All our classes are either free or low cost.
+All our classes are either free or low cost thanks to external funding.
 Our instructor team represent the diversity of Bristol’s population (click on our ‘About‘ page to find out more) and between us we speak Hindi, Urdu, Punjabi, Mandarin, Cantonese, Somali, French, German and of course English.

 After the session it was the first time I slept so well (deep sleep) and I felt so good in myself.